FAQs about arranging funeral or cremation services in Dallas

-Pre-planning can be a simple and affordable option, and give the family peace of mind for when the time comes.
-Be aware that whoever signs the funeral contract with the funeral home is considered legally responsible for payment of the funeral bill.
+Pre-planning can be a simple and affordable option and gives the family peace of mind when the time comes.
+Be aware that whoever signs the funeral contract with the funeral home is considered legally responsible for the payment of the funeral bill.

-If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location on (214) 380-4964.
+If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location at (214) 380-4964.

 What if the deceased is at the County Medical Examiner’s?

 The deceased will be transferred to the Medical Examiner’s Office if the death occurred outside of a medical facility, was an accident, or was unexplained.
 It is the responsibility of the coroner to determine a cause of death before a death certificate can be issued.
 You will then be able to arrange for a funeral home to collect your loved one.

 The Medical Examiner will issue the death certificate and permit to cremate once they release the body.
-If you have further questions about identifying the body and making arrangements for the transfer of the deceased, you can contact Dallas County’s Medical Examiner on (214) 920-5900.
+If you have further questions about identifying the body and making arrangements for the transfer of the deceased, you can contact Dallas County’s Medical Examiner at (214) 920-5900.

 Dallas County’s Medical Examiner office can be found at 2355 North Stemmons Freeway, Dallas, Texas 75207.

 How can I prepare if my loved one is in hospice care?

-If your loved one is in hospice care, and the support staff has advised you to prepare for his or her passing, it can help to have made provisional arrangements.
-This way when the time comes, the hospice can immediately call the funeral service provider and arrange the transfer of your loved one into their care.
+If your loved one is in hospice care, and the support staff has advised you to prepare for his or her passing, it can help to make provisional arrangements.
+This way, when the time comes, the hospice can immediately call the funeral service provider and arrange the transfer of your loved one into their care.
 If you contact a funeral home ahead of time, you can have some of the preparation in place, which can make it easier when the time comes.

 When these provisional arrangements are in place, they can help both the family and the hospice.
-The hospice knows who to call, and the authorizations and other legal documentation can be pre-prepared.
-This can save a lot of stress at the time of your loved ones passing.
+The hospice knows who to call; the authorizations and other legal documentation can be pre-prepared.
+This can save a lot of stress at the time of your loved one’s passing.

 Can I find help with paying for funeral expenses?